Volunteer of the Month

 What is your relationship with OLPH?
 Family?

-How and why did you become an Usher?
+How and why did you become a Head Usher?
 How did you get started?
 How long is your tenure?

-What is the most rewarding aspect of being an Usher?
+What is the most important aspect of being a Head Usher?

 How has this ministry role changed you?